Back

 It might be nice if the quitter could get advice about:1. doing a freelance thing, since most Elphas seem to like this route.
 This feels easier to 'start small and grow steadily'.However, I have a close friend who has done freelance successfully for over a decade.
 Sh had set out to achieve work/life balance by keeping her bills paid, her body healthy (lots of working out, yoga), and her soul full (lots of time with her partner, traveling, having lazy Sunday mornings, etc).
 Living the life!
 This recently became precarious when one big client decided to go out of business, disappearing 33-40% of her revenue.
 Since the friend is sliding towards retirement age, the idea of having to go out and drum up that much more new business is causing all sorts of questions: "do I really want to do this?
 Could I give up on my imagined retirement for a much quieter version?
 Am I as good as I thought I was if I'm this at-risk over losing a single client?
 Could I have handled more business during the height of my engagement with that big client?
 Would I have wanted to handle more business and longer hours given that I was trying to avoid that attribute of corporate life?
 Will I run out of money in retirement; was I optimizing for the good life too soon?"
 So that's *a* version of the freelance life.Another option...2.
 Starting a company that's aiming to eventually have 10s of thousands of customers and employ hundreds.
 This feels is a different, much bigger challenge.
 It requires having money to pay the bills -- probably for more like 18 -24 months - but also money to invest in the new company.
 Instead of looking for freelance customers, the quitter should be looking for a cofounder or two, angel investors, a lawyer, designers, etc. It is difficult to convince any one of those people to care until one is solely dedicated to the new company, which only increases the risk profile.Advice from those who have walked both paths is helpful!

 Hello!
 My company Predictabill.com helps consumers navigate these types of career changes with respect to their health insurance.
 For the situation you are describing, here's an example of how someone might optimize their benefits:1.
 During Open Enrollment, enroll in a High-Deductible Health Plan for the January 1st, 2025 plan year.2.
 During the remainder of 2024, freeze your eggs (it might be too late in the year for this if you are still on birth control), use up your remote work stipend or any other stipends available to you, spend down your transit card, etc.3.
-On January 1st, max out your contributions to your HSA ($4,300 less whatever your employer puts in).
+On January 1st, max out your pro-rated monthly contribution to your HSA ($4,300 divided by 12, or $358, less whatever your employer puts in).
 Make sure to invest this money right away rather than leaving it sitting in cash.4.
 On January 15th, quit your job.5.
 Immediately apply for Medicaid in your state before you start earning any other income.
 You should qualify for 12 months of coverage where everything you do is free and prescriptions are only $1.6.
 In 2026, if you get a new job, you will no longer need the Medicaid.
 If you remain independent, you will switch onto a Marketplace (Obamacare) plan, and you will receive subsidies from the government if your income is still ramping up.Happy to answer any follow-up questions you might have!

 The information about Medicaid isn't applicable in all states.
 Here in Georgia, it isn't possible for an adult to qualify for Medicaid unless they've been approved for disability by the Social Security Administration (a process that usually takes a minimum of several years) AND they have almost no income at all.
 That's mostly because Georgia's Republican government refused to opt in to the Medicaid expansion.